Most of us with MCAD have gastrointestinal issues.

 My entire life I’d also been having what I called “emotional seizures” during my degranulation events where I would have panic attacks or cry uncontrollably or get super giddy or feel really angry, etc. and just couldn’t explain why.

-It still happens when I’m triggered and know I believe this is probably all related to my gut mast cells being triggered (causing the anxiety and panic) and possibly inflammation in the emotional cortex of my brain (causing the other emotional disruptions) caused my mast cell degranulation.
+It still happens when I’m triggered and now I believe this is probably all related to my gut mast cells being triggered (causing the anxiety and panic) and possibly inflammation in the emotional cortex of my brain (causing the other emotional disruptions) caused my mast cell degranulation.

 It makes sense to me.